Caswell County, North Carolina: Education and religion

-Formation and early county history
+County formation, Revolutionary War, and early governance

 Caswell County was formed from the northern half of Orange County and officially established on June 1, 1777, during the Revolutionary War.
 It was created so that governance could be more localized and efficient.
 The legislative act establishing the county ordered its first court to be held at the homestead of Thomas Douglas and appointed commissioners to find a permanent location to build a county courthouse and prison.

 Caswell County was named for Richard Caswell, the first governor of North Carolina.
 He was also a delegate at the First and Second Continental Congresses and a senior officer of militia in the Southern theater of the Revolutionary War.

 During the prelude to the Battle of Guilford Courthouse in 1781, Lord Cornwallis pursued General Nathanael Greene through Caswell County.
 Greene's retreat, called the "Race to the Dan," was a calculated ploy.
 His objective was to extend Cornwallis far beyond his supply base in Camden, South Carolina, so that his fighting power would be significantly diminished.

 Cornwallis and his troops marched through Camp Springs and Leasburg.
 They continued on to the Red House Church area of Semora in search of Presbyterian minister Hugh McAden, an ardent supporter of the Patriot cause.
 However, McAden had died a week earlier, foiling their plan to confront him.

 At the church, Cornwallis and his men burned many of McAden's papers and records, setting fire to a portion of the building.
 They are also said to have disturbed McAden's nearby grave.

 After the Battle of Guilford Courthouse, Cornwallis, on his way to Yorktown, Virginia, traveled again through northern Caswell County.
 It is unknown how many locally enslaved people fled to the British for safe haven before the Battle of Yorktown in 1781.